j39m/naklo/README.md

 > **TODO(j39m):** dogfood this and copy something into
 > reference-examples/.

-A naklo control file contains up to three types of blocks.
+A naklo control file contains up to two types of blocks.
 In general, the format goes:

 ```
-# A map of text substitutions that naklo will blindly make to tag values
-# wherever they are encountered.
-SCREAMING_SNAKE_CASE is not mandatory
-# but is reasonably useful for detecting typos.
-naklo-substitutions:
-    "ONE_NAME": "some value"
-    "ANOTHER_NAME": "another value"

 # A map of spans to tags to values.
 Useful when the tag-value pairs are
 # strongly grouped together in the same span.
 #